Photos on Glass

-If you only need 1 picture on glass that is not a problem for us.
-We use a digital printing process for our glass printing so there are no expensive setup fees like when you screen print glass.
-The only issue we run into when printing only 1 picture on glass is a lot of waste on the glass sheet.
-This makes printing a picture on glass much more expensive than printing a handful of pictures on glass.
-If you want to print a picture on glass, we recommend producing the glass print at a larger size to make it more cost-effective.
-Printing a large volume of custom pictures on glass is much more cost-effective.
+If you only need 1 picture on the glass that is not a problem for us.
+We use a digital printing process for our glass printing, so there are no expensive setup fees like when you screen print glass.
+The only issue we run into when printing only 1 picture on the glass is a lot of waste on the glass sheet.
+That makes printing a picture on glass much more expensive than producing a handful of pictures on glass.
+If you want to print a picture on glass, we recommend creating the glass print at a larger size to make it more cost-effective.
+Printing a large volume of custom pictures on the glass is much more cost-effective.

 I need custom glass prints for my business

 A lot of product and retail companies like custom glass prints for their in-store promotions.
-Custom glass prints can be a really nice way to showcase a high-end product.
-You will want to make sure your custom glass prints are hung our mounted in a way that they cannot fall or break.
+Custom glass prints can be an excellent way to showcase a high-end product.
+You will want to make sure your custom glass prints hang in a way that they cannot fall or break.
 A lot of companies also use custom glass prints as custom signage.
 You can use custom glass prints for glass lobby signs, glass conference room signs or glass reception signs.

 Can you custom cut my print on glass?

 Custom cutting your print on glass is easier than you might think.
 We can custom cut your print on glass to any size and any shape using our glass cutting machine.
-If you want your print on glass to stand out this may be your best option.
-When cutting a print on glass, we recommend leaving a small portion of glass exposed so your glass print does not chip or peel.
+If you want your print on glass to stand out, this may be your best option.
+When cutting a print on glass, we recommend leaving a small portion of glass exposed, so your glass print doesn’t chip or peel.
 When saving your artwork for your glass print, please label where you want the die line for your custom cut.